-- Revised total right of way (ROW) shall be a minimum of one-hundred-twenty (120) feet to total right of way (ROW) shall be a minimum of ninety (90) feet. - 2.
-The addition of the statement, One-hundred-twenty (120) feet for the entirety of the bridge spanning Stouts - The addition of the statement, The ROW shall be reduced to sixty (60) feet to preserve existing structures when the structures frontage is less than ninety (90) feet from the existing section line (proposed road centerline). - Removing the street trees from the statement, Street trees and sidewalks/sidepaths shall be provided on both sides of the street. - 5.
+- Revised total right of way (ROW) shall be a minimum of one-hundred-twenty (120) feet to total right of way (ROW) shall be a minimum of ninety (90) feet. - The addition of the statement, One-hundred-twenty (120) feet for the entirety of the bridge spanning Stouts Creek - The addition of the statement, The ROW shall be reduced to sixty (60) feet to preserve existing structures when the structures frontage is less than ninety (90) feet from the existing section line (proposed road centerline). - Removing the street trees from the statement, Street trees and sidewalks/sidepaths shall be provided on both sides of the street. - 5.
 Revised the design speed of forty (40) miles per hour to thirty (30) miles per hour.

 Other amendments are the removal of plans for future construction of roadways NP b5, NP b20, and NP b21.
 All text referencing NP b20 and NP b21 will be removed.
 The description of NP b5 will be revised to end roadway construction within Use District A and shall not link Curry Pike/Hunter Valley Road and Arlington Road.
+Language will be added to NP b5 that requires the construction of a cul-de-sac at the existing south road stub of NP b5.

-Also, on behalf of Crider and Crider, Inc. & Monroe County Redevelopment Commission, Bynum Fanyo & Associates, Inc. would like to request the Plan Commission waive the need for a 2nd hearing and make a determination for a recommendation to the Monroe County Commissioners after the 1st hearing.
+Also, on behalf of Crider and Crider, Inc. & Monroe County Redevelopment Commission, Bynum Fanyo & Associates, Inc. would like to request the Plan Commission waive the need for a 2^{nd} hearing and make a determination for a recommendation to the Monroe County Commissioners after the 1^{st} hearing.